TFSA, Trade Forward Southern Africa, is a programme implemented by DAI and funded by the UK Government.

 Whether you are involved in a TFSA project, sign up for a newsletter, or register for an event, TFSA handles your personal data with the utmost care.
 TFSA only uses your data for the purpose of processing the particular activity for which you supplied your details.
 TFSA does not retain your personal data for longer than necessary and does not sell or transfer it to others.

-TFSA acts in accordance with the UK Data Protection Act 2018 which controls how your personal information is used by organisations, businesses or the government and is the UK’s implementation of the General Data Protection Regulation (GDPR).
+TFSA acts in accordance with the South African Protection of Personal Information Act (POPIA), and the UK Data Protection Act 2018 which control how your personal information is used by organisations, businesses or the government and is the South African and the UK’s implementation of the General Data Protection Regulation (GDPR).

 What is the General Data Protection Regulation (GDPR)?